mikamautnerrohde/researchproject/Research Project Manual.md

 One of the assessors will be designated examiner, and will hold ultimate responsibility for the final grade.
 This examiner needs to be a UvA employee with a doctoral degree.

 Table 1 summarizes the requirements and responsibilities of the different roles.
 Please note that the assessor tasks depend on whether the assessor is internal or external to the lab where the project is taking place.
-The tasks are described in more detail in the next section.
+The tasks are described in more detail in the sections [Detailed tasks per role](#detailed-tasks-per-role).

 Role| Requirements| Responsibilities
 ----- | ----- | ---------